gnuarmeclipse/gnuarmeclipse.github.io-source/pages/eclipse/workspace/preferences.md

 ![Show whitespace characters]({{ site.baseurl }}/assets/images/2014/06/Show_white_spaces.png)

+> Note: the solution to configure the editor to enter spaces instead of Tabs prevents editing special files that mandates Tabs, like Make files.

 ## Build console

 The build console is the place where the progress of the build process is presented, and where the compile/link errors are shown.